Spy Kids: All the Time in the World: Plot

 OSS agent Marissa Wilson is attempting to capture a criminal named Tick Tock, who purchases a mini-disk stolen from the OSS.
-Despite being nine months pregnant, she continues her pursuit against the admonitions of her boss Danger D'Amo.
-Tick Tock is captured and the mini-disk, which contains information on a weapon of mass destruction called Project: Armageddon, is retrieved.
+Despite being nine months pregnant and going into labor, she continues her pursuit against the admonitions of her boss Danger D'Amo.
+Tick Tock is captured and the mini-disk, which contains information on a weapon of mass destruction called Project Armageddon, is retrieved.

 At the hospital, Marissa meets her spy-hunting TV host husband, Wilbur, and her two stepchildren, twins Rebecca and Cecil.
 Marissa gives birth to a daughter, Maria.
-A year later, Wilbur has created a 5-year plan in which if his show is successful, he will spend more time with the kids.
-Rebecca does not accept Marissa as a replacement for her deceased mother and delights in playing pranks on her.
-Attempting to strengthen her rapport with Rebecca, Marissa gives her a red-sapphire necklace.
-The media reports that time is speeding up at an increasing rate.
+A year later, Wilbur has created a five-year plan in which if his show is successful, he will spend more time with the kids.
+On the other hand, Rebecca does not accept Marissa as a replacement for her late mother and delights in playing pranks on her.
+Attempting to strengthen her rapport with Rebecca, Marissa gives her a red sapphire necklace.

-A criminal mastermind called the Time Keeper claims responsibility, saying that he will unleash Project: Armageddon as a punishment upon a society that he believes wastes time with meaningless pursuits instead of treasuring time with their loved ones.
+One night, the media reports that time is speeding up at an increasing rate.
+A criminal mastermind called the Time Keeper claims responsibility, saying that he will unleash Project Armageddon as a punishment upon a society that he believes wastes time in pointless goals instead of treasuring time with their loved ones.
 The Time Keeper demands that Tick Tock bring him the Chronos Sapphire, which is revealed to be the jewel in the necklace Marissa gave to Rebecca.
 The OSS calls Marissa out of retirement and instructs her to bring the Sapphire with her.
 When Marissa asks for it from Rebecca, it further strains their relationship.

-At OSS Headquarters, Marissa discovers that Rebecca has swapped out the Chronos Sapphire for baby food.
-Tick Tock's henchmen break into Marissa's house, and Rebecca and Cecil are directed to take refuge in a Panic Room, where they view a video of Marissa informing them of her secret career and that their dog Argonaut is a talking, weaponized robot.
-The twins escape and go to OSS headquarters, where Marissa's niece and their step-cousin, Carmen Cortez, gives the twins a tour of the defunct Spy Kids Division, allowing them to take a gadget as a souvenir each.
+At OSS Headquarters, Marissa discovers that Rebecca has swapped out the Chronos for baby food.
+Tick Tock's henchmen break into Marissa's house, and Rebecca and Cecil are directed to take refuge in a Panic Room, where they view a video of Marissa informing them of her secret career and that their dog Argonaut is a talking weaponized robot.
+The twins escape and go to OSS, where Marissa's niece and their step-cousin, Carmen Cortez, gives the twins a tour of the defunct Spy Kids Division, allowing them to take a gadget as a souvenir each.